 The 2020 report further reflects that 10% of the electricity comes from the Columbia Generating Station, the nuclear power plant in south-central Washington.
 Only 4% of our power comes from BPA’s market purchases and are categorized as “Unspecified” because the specific source of power is not identified.
 “Unspecified” sources denotes market purchases made by BPA to balance our energy load when our demand changes or our renewable resources require instantaneous adjustment.
 These purchases can come from any source available — wind, hydro, solar or thermal power plant — depending on what is available at that given moment.

 The conservation report summarizes the energy efficiency PenLight achieved through the programs it supported for its members.
-Energy efficiency measures included installation of high-efficiency heat pumps, smart thermostats, heat pump water heaters, duct sealing, and residential and commercial lighting improvements, as well as improvements to commercial buildings heating and cooling systems and refrigeration controls.
+Energy efficiency measures included installation of heat pumps, smart thermostats, heat pump water heaters, duct sealing, and residential and commercial lighting improvements, as well as improvements to commercial buildings heating and cooling systems and refrigeration controls.

 The renewable energy report summarizes the renewable energy resources PenLight acquired to meet its renewable energy target.
 PenLight utilized Renewable Energy Credits (RECs) from regional wind projects, including Harvest Wind, to meet those requirements.

-The conservation measures are based on the Northwest Power and Conservation Council’s Seventh Power Plan, and the methodologies used are consistent with the Council’s methods.
+A Dam and nuclear plantThe conservation measures are based on the Northwest Power and Conservation Council’s 2021 Power Plan, and the methodologies used are consistent with the Council’s methods.
 The results provide energy savings estimates that will assist PenLight in its future resource and energy-efficiency program planning.